Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of pervasive computing

 The fog \cite{fog} and cloud computing share the same set of services provided to end-users, such as storage, networking, computing, and artificial intelligence.
 However, the cloud architecture is composed of fully distributed large-scale data centers.
 Meanwhile, fog services focus on IoT devices in a specific geographical area and target applications requiring real-time response such as live streaming, interactive applications, and online collective gaming.
+Examples include phones, wearable health monitoring devices, connected vehicles, etc.